• 01.

 Topics

-All accepted papers will be published in CCIS, Springer and indexed in Scopus.
+We are in discussion with Springer in order to have all accepted papers published in CCIS, Springer and indexed in Scopus.

 Prospective authors are invited to submit original research papers; which are NOT submitted or published or under consideration anywhere in other conferences or journals.
 Topics of interest include, but are not limited to: